AashiqDurga/solution-design-xero/web-api/README.md

 # Overview
  The web api will be developed based on the [contract](flight-api-spec.yml) supplied in this repo.
-The Contract follows an OpenAPI 3.0 Spec which serves as the consumers documention and can also be used to define the AWS API Gatewaty resouce endpoints for which applications will interact with.
+The Contract follows an OpenAPI 3.0 Spec which serves as the consumers documention and can also be used to define the AWS API Gateway resouce endpoints for which applications will interact with.

  I have choosen to use one api at this point for both mobile clients and digital information boards.

  You can view the hosted contract [here](https://app.swaggerhub.com/apis/AashiqDurga/flight-api/1.0)

  ## Technology
- Given the scope of this application a simple serverless archicture can be used to leverage both low costs and scalability provided by AWS.
+ Given the scope of this application a simple serverless architecture can be used to leverage both low costs and scalability provided by AWS.

  ### API
-  Serverless cli was used to create the [example](flight-api) application that has been provided.
-The specific AWS Lambda functions are written in Node with TypeScript.
+  [Serverless Cli](https://www.serverless.com/) was used to create the [example](flight-api) application that has been provided.
+The specific AWS Lambda functions are written in NodeJS with TypeScript.

-  Nodejs is a widely used technology with a ecosystem that can be made easily available to any local environment or cloud.
+  NodeJS is a widely used technology with a ecosystem that can be made easily available to any local or cloud environment.
 To get going quickly with serverless it is a good choice as there is a wide community support if any issues may be faced while developing the system.

   With the given approach we could use the API Gateway as an abstraction to other services we may want to build.
 We could also swap out our lambdas for containerized apis built on a different stack if we wish.